 Applications of Melanotan I

-– Melanotan I is used to preventing phototoxicity in people with erythropoietic protoporphyria, a type of ferrochelatase deficiency.
+– Melanotan I is used to prevent phototoxicity in people with erythropoietic protoporphyria, a type of ferrochelatase deficiency.
 People with this disease will feel pain when the skin is exposed to sunlight and artificial lighting.
 Due to abnormally low levels of this enzyme, excess protoporphyrin can accumulate in the bone marrow, plasma, and red blood cells.

 – Melanotan I is also used to enhance skin tanning for certain light-related skin indications, a preventive treatment for multiple light-affected skin diseases, and a possible skin cancer preventive agent.